An overview of carers' rights

 Occasionally a 16 or 17 year old who cares for someone for a limited period may be entitled to an assessment.
 The local Trust is responsible for a young carer's well-being and ensuring the carer receives the necessary support.

 If you have parental responsibility for a child with disabilities, you have the right to a carer's assessment.
 You don't need to be the child's parent.

 Local trusts must make sure all carers know they're entitled to an assessment of their needs, and to consider a carer's outside interests - work, study or leisure - when carrying out an assessment.

 A Direct Payment is cash payment by a Trust to a carer if they assess that carer needs social services.
 The Trust can make a Direct Payment instead of providing services directly.
 Direct Payments can be made to carers aged 16 or over.
 There are some circumstances where direct payments are not given.
 The Trust can explain these circumstances.

 Carers and employment rights

-The Employment Act 2002 gives working parents of children with disabilities (under the age of 18) the right to request flexible working arrangements.
-Since April 2007, you also have a statutory right to ask your employer for flexible working if you are caring for an adult who is a relative or lives at the same address as you.
+Working parents of children with disabilities (under the age of 18) have the right to request flexible working arrangements.
+You also have a statutory right to ask your employer for flexible working if you care for an adult who is a relative or lives at the same address as you.

-Carers also have the right to take (unpaid) time off work for dependants in cases of emergency.
+Carers also have the right to take unpaid time off work for dependants in an emergency.
 Returning to work after being a carer may have an impact on any entitlements and benefits you receive as a carer.
 The amount of hours you do, how much you earn and your savings will be taken into consideration.